yongsookimlab/Whole_Mouse_Brain_3D_Cell_Counting_Pipeline/README.md

      - If running on a normal home desktop computer (average 8 cores), the runtime may last or exceed 24 to 48 hours.
 8. Output in sample directory:
     - Spreadsheet (counted_3d_cells.csv) with columns for brain regions (listed in hierarchical order based on CCFv3 ontology), cell counts, cell densities, and volumes per region for an individual brain sample.
-      -  This quantitative data output can be further analyzed using multiple software options (e.g. Prism (GraphPad), Excel (Microsoft), etc.)
+      -  This quantitative data output can be analyzed using multiple software options (e.g. Prism (GraphPad), Excel (Microsoft), etc).
+      -  All quantitative results in the related [manuscript](
     - Registration output (elastix folder)
        - All processes and errors during registration are logged (elastix.log) and these files are generated automatically.
     - Reverse registration output with mapped cells in 3D reference space (cell_counted_refspace.tif)